-With the UK expected to leave the EU in the near future it appears increasingly likely that UK companies will lose 'passporting rights' which means that UK insurance companies (including Standard UK) will lose the automatic right to offer insurance to EU insureds.
-This will have a substantial impact on Standard UK as approximately 55% of insured business during 2018/19 was EU based.

-The Standard Club Ireland DAC was established to ensure that previous EU members of Standard UK will be able to continue to be insured by the Standard Group.
-This new subsidiary started to write EU risks previously insured by Standard UK from the February 2019 renewal.
-Standard UK continues to insure its existing non-EU business.

-The level of service and cover offered to members (both EU and non-EU) will not be affected by this change, nor will the financial security of the wider Standard Group be negatively impacted.
+The UK Prime Minister secured the passage of his Withdrawal Agreement Bill in December 2019 and UK formally left the EU on 31 January 2020 following ratification of a withdrawal agreement.
+The UK has now entered into a transition period that is scheduled to end on 31 December 2020.
+Whilst negotiations are ongoing, it is likely that UK companies could lose 'passporting rights' which means that UK insurance companies (including Standard UK) will lose the automatic right to offer insurance to EU insureds.
+In this respect, the Standard Club Ireland DAC was established to ensure that previous EU members of Standard UK will be able to continue to be insured by the Standard Group.
+This subsidiary started to write EU risks previously insured by Standard UK from the February 2019 renewal.
+Standard UK continues to insure its existing non-EU business with it historic EU liabilities in run-off.
+The board has resolved to undertake a part VII transfer of its historic business (including EU liabilities) into Standard Ireland during 2021.
+The level of service and cover offered to members (both EU and non-EU) has not been affected by these changes, and has not impacted on the financial security of the wider Standard Group.

+A.2 UNDERWRITING PERFORMANCE

-As a mutual insurance company, the club does not aim to make underwriting surpluses and instead its goal is breakeven underwriting with investment returns used to strengthen the club's capital base.
+As a mutual insurance company, Standard UK does not aim to make underwriting surpluses and instead its goal is break-even underwriting with investment returns used to strengthen Standard UK's capital base.

-The club achieved a positive result for members with a financial year combined ratio of 100% (2018: 99%) after application of the quota share reinsurance with the club's fellow subsidiary, Standard Re (2019: 102% and 2018: 93% before quota share).
+Standard UK achieved a financial year combined ratio of 107% (2019: 100%) after application of the quota share reinsurance with Standard UK's fellow subsidiary, Standard Re (2020: 162% and 2019: 102% before quota share).
+The reduction in the combined ratio was largely due to the increase in claims during the year and the reallocation of EU business to Standard Ireland which significantly reduced the premium income allocated to Standard UK within the Standard group.

-In addition, the club announced no general increase at the 2019/20 renewal.
-The club's free reserves stood at \$111.0m at the year-end (2018: \$123.6m).
+Standard UK announced no general increase at the 2020/21 renewal.
+Standard UK's free reserves stood at \$83.3m at the year-end (2019: \$110.9m).

-The club's underwriting result as set out in the club's financial statements is summarised below.
+Standard UK's underwriting result as set out in Standard UK's financial statements is summarised below.